National Concrete Canoe Competition

 Rules and Regulations

-for the 2020 National Concrete Canoe Competition will be released in early September, 2019.
+for the 2020 National Concrete Canoe Competition are now available.

 Make sure you meet the eligibility requirements